Whotakesmyname/mpm-opencl/README.md

 This project implements an MPM solver with OpenCL.
 It is still under development.

 ## License and Copyright
 Licensed under MIT License.
-This project uses OpenCL-SDK as a codebase.
+This project uses OpenCL-SDK as a codebase, especially the OpenGL & OpenCL interoperation feature demonstrated in N-Body sample.